ntop/n2n/README.md

 ## Further Readings and Related Projects

-Answers to frequenty asked questions can be found in our [FAQ document](https://github.com/ntop/n2n/blob/dev/doc/Faq.md).
+Answers to frequently asked questions can be found in our [FAQ document](https://github.com/ntop/n2n/blob/dev/doc/Faq.md).

 Here is a list of third-party projects connected to this repository: